Architecture Research Project (Project 1)

 Su Mo Tu We Th Fr Sa

 day's class.
-The writeups are due at midnight Thursday, January 27 on Blackboard.
+The writeups are due at midnight Thursday, October 8.

-class, and 180 minutes between Tuesday and Thursday, so that's about 15 minutes per
+class, and two 90-minute class days, so that's about 15 minutes per

 person.
 You should prepare about 12 minutes of interesting,

-informative content (time your test run!), which leaves 3 minutes for questions and to change
+informative content, which leaves 3 minutes for questions and to change

 speakers.
 PowerPoint is NOT required, but you MUST have